Fayer-Zhang/Vehicle-Anti-Theft-Face-Recognition-System/README.md

 # Notes

 - Code might break if you have your webcam is opened during execution.
 You have to close the webcam first.
+- In order to make Hardware part work, you need to execute the hardware code from Raspberry Pi hardware component we designed.
+- You can execute the Software and User Interface components from different computers or from the same computer as Raspberry Pi.
+ It is user's choice.